algorithmsbooks/optimization/README.md

 * p.
 439: Change Chebyschev to Chebyshev (thanks to Shogo Kishimoto)
 * p.
 441: Eq C.29: For clarity, reversed order of terms in each addition pair (thanks to Anil Yildiz)
 * p.
 447: solution 2.1 : "where ei is the ith basis vector with ei = 1" to "where $\vect e_i$ is the $i$th basis vector with its $i$th component equal to one" (thanks to Shogo Kishimoto)
 * p.
-452: Exercise 7.1 solution, add equation for Hessian evaluation and show that it is 4 terms (thanks to Alex Fuster)
+450: Ex 5.7: Use unnormalized gradient to have exercise match code implementation (thanks to Alexandros Tzikas)
 * p.
+452: Ex 7.1 solution, add equation for Hessian evaluation and show that it is 4 terms (thanks to Alex Fuster)
+* p.
 453: Change "multivariate normal distributions" to "multivariate mixture distributions" (thanks to Javier Yu)
 * p.
 478: Change call to `phenotype` to `decode` (thanks to Shogo Kishimoto)
 * p.
-480: Exercise 20.10 solution: Change p_F, p_I to w_F, w_I (thanks to Shogo Kishimoto)
+480: Ex 20.10 solution: Change p_F, p_I to w_F, w_I (thanks to Shogo Kishimoto)
 * p.
 495: Change "BGFS" to "BFGS" (thanks to Martijn Ruppert)